-If your Club hasn't worked with us before, and to date over 200 Clubs across the whole of RIBI have, please contact us about how best to support our Bikes4Africa programme.
+If your Rotary or Rotaract Club hasn't worked with us before - and to date over 200 Clubs across the whole of the UK and Ireland have - please contact us about how best to support Bikes4Africa.

 Your support in raising funds, giving hands-on help at events, and collecting bikes around the country will be truly valuable.

 Click image to enlarge

 Badge A Bike makes a personal connection between the donor and a child’s future success at school.

 A pre-numbered badge is affixed to a bike carrying a personal message from the donor.

 All Badged bikes are tracked in Africa so we know exactly where the bike goes and even who’s riding it.

 Badge A Bike is a valuable initiative to help get more children to school in Africa by bike.